 Advantage of Mutual Funds:

-- Diversification: There is diversification in Mutual Funds.
+- Diversification: There is diversification in these Funds.
 It allows you to invest in different types of assets and securities for good return.

 - Liquidity: Because of its liquidity nature, investors can in or out of the market at any point of time.

-- Professional Management: Mutual Funds are professionally managed and regulated by SEBI or Security & Exchange Board of India.
+- Professional Management: These Funds are professionally managed and regulated by SEBI or Security & Exchange Board of India.

 - Low cost or Affordable to everyone: In Mutual Funds, anyone can invest, from an average person to a big firm.
-You can start investing in mutual funds at a low cost of Rupee 500 or 1000.
+Therefore, you can start investing in mutual funds at a low cost of Rupee 500 or 1000.

 Types of Mutual Funds: